irinadel/Db2whc/inter_node.md

 # Inter-node encryption
 {: #Inter-node encryption}

-For the current generation of plans hosted on AWS, inter-node encryption is always enabled.
+For the current generation of plans hosted on AWS, inter-node encryption is always enabled, where available.
+As of September 2023, inter-node encryption is available in all AWS regions except sa-east-1 (Sao Paulo).
 For the Flex and Flex Performance plans hosted on IBM Cloud, you can optionally choose to enable this form of encryption.
 {: shortdesc}

 Inter-node encryption is an additional layer of security that protects inter-node traffic between internal Db2 nodes in a massively parallel processing (MPP) cluster.
 It supplements the SSL encryption that is already in use between the server and your applications.